MohammedJAlmalki/Analyst-NoteBook/README.md

 # Analyst NoteBook

-AnalystNB supports cybersecurity analysts' mission in looking up Adversaries' Infrastructures information from online repositories with focus in simplicity and ease of use.
+AnalystNB supports cybersecurity analysts' mission in investigating Adversaries' Infrastructures by providing automated information lookup and storage in addition to analysis mechansims with focus in simplicity and ease of use.

 ## Installation